lwasser/lwasser.github.io/_posts/2022-08-25-python-environments-test-github-actions2.md

 ---
-title: "How to setup testing for a Python conda environment using GitHub Actions"
+title: "How to setup testing for a Python conda environment using GitHub Actions (and why testing matters)"
 excerpt: "In this post I will discuss how to setup a build using GitHub actions that was created to test the earth-analytics-python conda environment on different operating systems.
 Testing supports building open science workflows as it ensures that the environment will run on Windows, Mac and Linux. "
 layout: single_law
 related: true